Next: Bibliography

 For a sequence of 4 pairwise different 1-dimensional subspaces of

-let the cross-ratio of and the square indicator of
+and the square indicator

 be defined by the following table.